OutSystems/docs-product/src/extensibility-and-integration/mobile-plugins/firebase/firebase-messaging.md

 <div class="info" markdown="1">

-Check [our documentation](https://success.outsystems.com/documentation/11/developing_an_application/use_data/use_resources/) to learn more about how to use resources.
+* Check [our documentation](https://success.outsystems.com/documentation/11/developing_an_application/use_data/use_resources/) to learn more about how to use resources.

+* OutSystems offers two versions for Cloud Messaging Configurator REST APIs based on the features you want to use.
+See the [reference page](../../../ref/apis/firebase-cloud-api-v1-v2.md) to learn more about the versions.

 </div>